AndrewJ3/nummethlib/README.md

 # nummethlib
-Numerical Codes for in C and Python3 for solving PDEs
+Numerical Codes for in C and Python3 for solving PDEs.